bartczernicki/VectorMathAIOptimizations/README.md

 | CosineSimilarityVectors1536Dimensions | .NET 8.0 | 100000                  | 21.63 ms | 0.325 ms | 0.304 ms |      -5% |    1.6% |         -0% |
 ```
 ## 7) Benchmark - Complete
 The goal of this benchmark is to curate all of these benchmarks into single performance job.
-These performance improvements are additive and in totality can lead to fantaastic performance improvements.
+These performance improvements are additive and in totality can lead to fantastic performance improvements.
 The Complete benchmark includes: DotProduct math vs Cosine, 768 dimensions vs 1536, AVX-512 hardware, MultiThreaded math optimizations.
 ```
 | Method                                | NumberOfVectorsToCreate | Mean       | Error     | StdDev    | Ratio    | RatioSD |
 |-------------------------------------- |------------------------ |-----------:|----------:|----------:|---------:|--------:|-